 BUT, being settled in can sometimes be dangerous.
 When you get too comfortable, you stop trying.
-You stop trying to please your spouse.
+You stop trying to please your spouse, which you should do, you can even get more excitement in the bedroom with a third party from sites like skipthegame to make things more interesting.
 You stop trying to be nice.
 You stop making pancakes and make him eat Pop Tarts every day instead.
 You just quit.
 Things are normal and nice, so why should you still have to try?
 Folks, this is a VERY DANGEROUS place to be.
-If you talk to anyone who is divorced, most of them will tell you that something happened and they just stopped trying.
+If you talk to anyone who is divorced and went through child custody battle, most of them will tell you that something happened and they just stopped trying.
 So, what can you do about it?

 Join me over at Intentional by Grace where I share the reasoning behind why Barry and I still “date.”
 I’ll also give you a little insight into how men think – by getting a word from Barry.
 You know you want to know how men think……read more here.

 *This post is linked at Finer Things Friday on Amy’s Finer Things.